Rodent Control

 • Routinely mow lawns and trim shrubbery.

-• Put bird food in feeders only and don't overfeed.
-Store seeds in containers with tight lids.
-Clean up spills daily.
+• Put bird food in feeders only, avoid overfeeding, store seed in sealed containers, and clean up spills daily.

-• If you have a substantial rat issue- remove bird feeders at this time.
+• If you have a substantial rat issue, remove bird feeders for the time being.

 Exterminate the Rats

-The best way to deal with rats on your property is to hire a licensed pest management professional (ask to see his/her Massachusetts License), who incorporates Integrated Pest Management (IPM) Practices.
+The best way to deal with rats on your property is to hire a licensed pest management professional who uses Integrated Pest Management (IPM) practices.
+Ask to see their Massachusetts license.

 • Never allow traps or poison to be placed where children or pets can reach them.

-• Lay traps in areas where activity has been noted and place them no more than 20 feet apart.
+• Place traps where activity has been noted and no more than 20 feet apart.

-• When emptying a trap or if you find a dead rat, do not handle it with bare hands; use gloves or tools and place it within a trash receptacle.
+• When emptying a trap or disposing of a dead rat, do not handle it with your bare hands.
+Use gloves or tools and place them in a trash receptacle.

 Prevent the Rats